Aliases for GPR55 Gene

 External Ids for GPR55 Gene

 Previous GeneCards Identifiers for GPR55 Gene

 This gene belongs to the G-protein-coupled receptor superfamily.
 The encoded integral membrane protein is a likely cannabinoid receptor.
 It may be involved in several physiological and pathological processes by activating a variety of signal transduction pathways. [provided by RefSeq, Aug 2013]

 GeneCards Summary for GPR55 Gene

 GPR55 (G Protein-Coupled Receptor 55) is a Protein Coding gene.
 Diseases associated with GPR55 include Lysinuric Protein Intolerance and Cannabis Abuse.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and cannabinoid receptor activity.
 An important paralog of this gene is GPR35.

 UniProtKB/Swiss-Prot Summary for GPR55 Gene

 May be involved in hyperalgesia associated with inflammatory and neuropathic pain (By similarity).
 Receptor for L-alpha-lysophosphatidylinositol (LPI).
 LPI induces Ca(2+) release from intracellular stores via the heterotrimeric G protein GNA13 and RHOA.
 Putative cannabinoid receptor.
 May play a role in bone physiology by regulating osteoclast number and function.

 GPR55 is a non-CB1/CB2 receptor that exhibits affinity for endogenous, plant and synthetic cannabinoids.
 Originally designated an orphan receptor, GPR55 is now thought to be a functional receptor mediating the effects of ligands known to be inactive at CB1 and CB2.